-CoinMarketCap’s block explorer guide will have you navigating blockchain data like the coolest kid on the block.
+CoinMarketCap’s block explorer guide will have you navigating through blockchain data in no time.

-At CoinMarketCap, we have made it a mission to clearly communicate blockchain and crypto concepts in conjunction with providing data in abundance.
+At CoinMarketCap, we’ve made it a mission to clearly communicate blockchain and crypto concepts in conjunction with providing data in abundance.
 Education is one way we empower individuals to make informed decisions, in addition to providing them with an array of tools to do so effectively.

 CoinMarketCap was founded on the vision to offer free, up-to-date crypto information for the global crypto community.
 On CMC, users have access to a wealth of cryptocurrency market data, can obtain official project resources, as well as track their favorite crypto on different exchanges.
 Using the CMC app, users can view their portfolio and stay updated anywhere they go.
 We also recently updated our API, which allows developers to incorporate our data into their services and platform.
 Now, we have supplemented our market data and resources with a crucial set of information: blockchain data.

 What’s a Block Explorer and Why is it Important?

 A block explorer is an online browser where users can view transactions that have taken place on the blockchain, find out how active the network is and track transaction volume, among other useful information.
 Think of it as a window into the blockchain world where payments, records, and block activities are accessible to the public, while sensitive data such as user identity is protected by cryptography.